dot-event/dot-event/README.md

 ## State

 Dot-event provides a basic state store via the `dot.state` object.
-We built an [immutable store](https://github.com/dot-event/store2) with a light footprint (<0.5 kb compressed and gzipped) on top of this object.
+We built an [immutable store](https://github.com/dot-event/store2) on `dot.state` that leverages props and is only <0.5 kb compressed and gzipped.

 ## Ready for SSR